dcalc/WaLSAtools_fork/docs/python/k-omega-example.md

 # Worked Example - NRMP: k-ω Analysis and Filtering

 This example demonstrates the application of k-ω analysis and filtering to a synthetic spatio-temporal dataset.
 The dataset consists of a time series of 2D images, representing the evolution of wave patterns over both space and time.
-By analyzing this dataset in the k-ω domain, we can gain insights into the relationship between spatial and temporal scales of oscillations, identify different wave modes, and isolate specific wave features through filtering.
+By analysing this dataset in the k-ω domain, we can gain insights into the relationship between spatial and temporal scales of oscillations, identify different wave modes, and isolate specific wave features through filtering.

 !!! walsa-example "Analysis and Figure"